Lawnton

 Lawnton lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Lawnton's population is around 8,206 as of November 2025.
-This reflects an increase of 1,111 people since the 2021 Census, which reported a population of 7,095 people.
-The change is inferred from the estimated resident population of 7,934 from the ABS as of June 2024 and an additional 384 validated new addresses since the Census date.
-This level of population equates to a density ratio of 882 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Lawnton's growth of 15.7% since the 2021 census exceeded the SA3 area (8.7%) and the national average, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 54.3% of overall population gains during recent periods.
+Lawnton's population was around 8,211 as of February 2026.
+This represents an increase of 1,116 people from the 2021 Census figure of 7,095.
+The change is inferred from the estimated resident population of 7,934 in June 2024 and an additional 383 validated new addresses since the Census date.
+This results in a population density ratio of 882 persons per square kilometer, similar to averages seen across other locations assessed by AreaSearch.
+Lawnton's growth rate of 15.7% since the 2021 Census exceeds both the SA3 area average (8.6%) and the national average.
+Interstate migration contributed approximately 54.3% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.

 Frequently Asked Questions - Population